 Take a combined oral contraceptive pill.

 One of the most common treatments for cystic acne is the birth control pill.
 The pill can help regulate the monthly cycle and reduce testosterone levels; once hormones are balanced, PCOS symptoms - such as excess hair growth and acne - often improve.
 However, not all oral contraceptives can treat acne.
 Two types of progesterone (cyproterone acetate and drospirenone) can effectively block the effects of androgens.
 Studies have shown a 30 - 60% reduction in inflammatory acne within 3 - 6 months of beginning the pill.

 Take a DIM supplement.

 Diindolylmethane (DIM) is a natural substance produced by the body as it breaks down indole-3-carbinol, a compound found in cruciferous vegetables.
 DIM is excellent at metabolizing excess hormones in the body, stabilizing levels, and creating balance.
-By assisting the body to regulate hormones, it can help alleviate any flare-ups and discomfort caused by PCOS - including pimples and inflammation.
-MDacne's DIM Skin Clearing Supplements has been specifically formulated for women dealing with hormonal acne and helps work to clear breakouts from the inside out.
+By assisting the body to regulate hormones can help alleviate any flare-ups and discomfort caused by PCOS - including pimples and inflammation.
+MDacne's DIM Skin Clearing Supplements have been specifically formulated for women dealing with hormonal acne and helps clear breakouts from the inside out.

 Focus on lowering inflammation